LaunchCodeEducation/data-analysis-curriculum/content/cleaning-pandas/studio/_index.md

 For this weeks studio you will be working with a partner.

-Each of you should fork this [GitHub repository](https://github.com/launchcodeeducation/DataCleaning-Pumpkin-Sales) and clone to your computer.
+Each of you should work in your notebook that can be found at `data-analysis-projects/cleaning-data-with-pandas/studio`.
+You will also notice that we have already added a CSV for you.
+This CSV is a subset of a larger dataset on [Kaggle](https://www.kaggle.com/datasets/usda/a-year-of-pumpkin-prices) from the USDA.
+You only need this one CSV to do the studio.

 ## In Your Notebook